deekayen/norman/android/README.md

 The pre-built addon for enabling Norman is distributed through [NormanAddonAnySoftKeyboard.apk](NormanAddonAnySoftKeyboard.apk).

-*PS;* It is pre-built for the sake of getting it without having to setup the Android APK and compile for people who don't have it, but you'll be able to compile it by yourself in the below repository if you so choose.
+*PS:* It is pre-built only for the sake of getting it without having to setup the Android SDK and manually compiling, for people who don't have it.
+Regardless, you're also able to see the source and compile by yourself.

-The source for building the language pack is in this repository:

 https://github.com/resolritter/NormanLayoutAnysoftKeyboard